Bachelor of Science in Journalism Degree

-- Complete 33-36 semester hours of journalism courses, 15 of which are core journalism courses, with the remainder from specific sequence courses and electives.
-No more than 45 semester hours of journalism/mass communication courses may be counted toward a bachelor of science in journalism degree.
-(Note: Courses taken in departments and programs other than journalism, such as telecommunications, may count as part of the 45 semester hours allowed.
-However, students should not enroll in mass communication courses in programs and departments outside of the Department of Journalism and Public Relations without permission from their advisor or the chair of the Department of Journalism and Public Relations).
+- Complete 39-42 semester hours of journalism courses, 18 of which are core journalism courses, with the remainder from specific sequence courses and electives.
+Due to national accrediting policies, no more than 50 semester hours of journalism/mass communication courses may be counted toward a bachelor of science in journalism degree.
+(Note: Courses taken in departments and programs other than journalism, such as telecommunications, may count as part of the 50 semester hours allowed.
+Students should not enroll in mass communication courses in programs and departments outside of Journalism and Public Relations without permission from their advisor.

-- Earn a grade of "C" or better in all journalism courses that count toward the 33-36 required hours in the journalism major and maintain a 2.5 grade point average in journalism courses (and a 2.5 in JOUR 1000 or TCOM 1030 and JOUR 2000).
+- Earn a grade of "C" or better in all journalism courses that count toward the 39-42 required hours in the journalism major and maintain a 2.5 grade point average in journalism courses.
 All journalism/mass communication courses must be taken for a grade.
 A student is allowed to repeat a journalism/mass communication course only once if a grade of "D" or lower is received.

 - Earn an overall grade point average of 2.25 in order to graduate.